tenet-ac-za/safire.ac.za-website/content/technical/saml2/coco/_index.md

 You must review the attributes your Service Provider requires, and update your metadata to include `md:RequestedAttribute` elements to indicate all the attributes that the Service Provider will request.
 The `isRequired` flag MUST be used to indicate which attributes are required for the service to function and which are optional.

 You should request any changes to your attributes prior to attesting to compliance.

+#### Annual review

+We undertake an annual review of CoCo-compliant entities, to ensure that the Privacy Statement still exists and that the Information Officer is still reachable.
+Entities that fail this review may have their assertion of compliance removed.

 ### CoCo-compliant entities